Food & Nutrition Vegetables & Produce

 Purple

 Purple cauliflower is the healthiest option, with abundant advantages.
 The purple hue is due to the antioxidants termed anthocyanins.
 These are the pigments existing in several other plants and plant-based harvests, including red cabbage and red wine.
-Purple cauliflower aids to reduce the risk of cancer, cardiovascular disease, and inflammation.
+Purple cauliflower aids in reducing the risk of cancer, cardiovascular disease, and inflammation.

 When heated, purple cauliflowers may turn light green.
 So, if you want to keep the vivid purple hue, add lemon juice during its preparation.